vishnukumarkvs/notes/linux networking.md

 ip addr
 ifconfig

-NIS - network information service - centralized server which manages all its clients
+NIS - network information service - centralized server which manages all its clients hostnames, other network related files